-- 18.1 Contractor shall provide and maintain licenses for the radio system and communication systems. - 18.2 Contractor shall be responsible for any locally required business or other licenses, including Federal Communications Commission and Public Utilities Commission certificates as required and necessary.
-Contractor shall also be solely responsible for any parking and traffic violations of vehicles operated in connection with ICTC's fixed-route program.
+- 18.1 Contractor shall provide and maintain licenses for the radio system. - 18.2 Contractor shall be responsible for any locally required business or other licenses, including Federal Communications Commission and Public Utilities Commission certificates as required and necessary.
+Contractor shall also be solely responsible for any parking and traffic violations of vehicles operated in connection with ICTC's paratransit programs.